ibbles/LearningUnrealEngine/Niagara.md

 New attributes are added by clicking the `+` next to one of the attribute containers in the Parameters Panel.
 After being created the attribute can be added to the `Map Get` node.

+(
+I'm not entirely sure on the difference between the `Map Get` `+` and the Parameters Panel `+`.
+In the Houdini Niagara [video about custom attributes](https://www.sidefx.com/docs/unreal/_niagara.html#CustomModuleAttributes) at 7:50 the user tries to add Emitter Age from the Parameters Panel but it doesn't show up.
+It does however show up from `Map Get`.
+Why the difference?
+)

 The `Map Get` node can also be used to create input parameters.
 Click the `+`, select Create New Parameter, and pick a type.
 Input Parameters will be shown  under Module Inputs in the Parameters Panel.